UnrealRoot/core-python-programs/README.md

 # core-python-programs
-These are the Basic python programs for the Bigineers ...!!By: UnrealRoot.inc
+These are the Basic python programs for the Bigineers ...!!
+By: UnrealRoot.inc